arsLibera/svOneDSolver/README.md

 The following assume:
 * A source folder "svOneDSolver/" and a neighboring build folder "svOneDSolver_build/"
-* The source has been built the using "cmake" and "make" commands (as described above)
+* The source has been built the using "cmake" and "make" commands (as described below)

 #### Unit tests
 Navigate to the build folder and run the ctest command.